JaviMaciasG/PhD-TFM-TFG-LatexTemplate/README.md

 but the fact that it can use UTF-8 as the encoding for the bib files was the number one reason for accepting this change.

-The change in the backend processor caused a major headeache as `biblatex` requires specifying the bib files in the preamble, and we did not want to make users deal with it.
+The change in the backend processor caused a major headache as `biblatex` requires specifying the bib files in the preamble, and we did not want to make users deal with it.
 The solution we found was quick and dirty but it seems to
 work: now the users just have to edit the `Book/biblio/bibliofiles.tex` file to include the